The Game (Queen album): "Dragon Attack"

 "Dragon Attack" was written by Brian May.
-The song was a live favourite being performed from 1980 to 1985.
+The song was a live favourite, being performed from 1980 to 1985.
 On the UK release of "Another One Bites The Dust", it was featured as the B-side.
 Two remixes of the track were scheduled to feature on the cancelled BASIC Queen Bootlegs 1992 album.
 The first by Jack Benson and R.A.K. featured as a bonus track on 1991 reissues of The Game.
 The second was an instrumental remix by Dave Ogilvie.
-Stylistically, Dragon Attack is a funk rock song.
+Stylistically, "Dragon Attack" is a funk rock song.

 "Another One Bites the Dust"

 "Another One Bites the Dust" was written by John Deacon.
 The song is known as a funk song and was released as a single at the suggestion of American singer Michael Jackson, who was a huge fan of the group and would often see them in concert when they came to Los Angeles.
-"Another One Bites the Dust" was a worldwide success reaching No. 1 in America and many other countries and in the UK it reached No. 7.
+"Another One Bites the Dust" was a worldwide success, reaching No. 1 in America and many other countries, and in the UK where it reached No. 7.
 After the success of the song, Queen recorded Hot Space, which was a more disco album.
 It is credited as Queen's best selling single, having sold 7 million copies worldwide.
 The song was played live from 1980 until the last tour with Mercury in 1986.
 Part of this song was performed during Queen medley songs by Extreme on The Freddie Mercury Tribute Concert in 1992.